The Book in A Few Sentences

 - Conscious leaders notice this focus on the toxic myth of insufficiency and shift form a mentality of scarcity to one of sufficiency.

-- To unwind scarcity, conscious leaders notice their reference pointed check in with themselves, actively challenging their beliefs.
+- To unwind scarcity, conscious leaders notice their reference point, check in with themselves, and actively challenge their beliefs.

 - To those committed to conscious leadership, the belief and experience of sufficiency creates a profound shift in their relationship with others, work, and life.